-An appropriate system is in place for users to report any actual/potential Online safety/E-Safety incident to the relevant person.
+An appropriate procedure is in place for users to report any actual/potential Online safety concerns to the relevant person.
+This is understood by all stakeholders.

 The managed service provider ensures that appropriate security measures are in place to protect the servers, firewalls, routers, wireless systems, workstations, hand-held devices etc from accidental or malicious attempts which might threaten the security of the school systems and data.